 - Juice of 2 lemons

-- 3 tablespoons garlic and ginger paste 1 tsp flaky sea salt
+- 3 tbsp garlic and ginger paste 1 tsp flaky sea salt

 - Red food colouring powder (optional)

 - 250g (1 1/4 cups) fat-free Greek yoghurt

 - 2 tbsp tandoori masala